 - Rare books, valuable books, and vulnerable items which are stored in closed access

-- Items from the Reserve Collections which are available for use in the Library only.
+- Items from the Reserve Collections which where the loan would be outside standard Reserve Collection access.

 In these Rules:

 - "ID Card" means either the official student or staff identification card issued by the University